-Last year I shared something that I have come to value greatly, starting each day with as enthusiastic a ‘Deo Gratias’ as I can manage in my sleepy state, consciously greeting the Lord with the words that monks and nuns have used through the centuries.
-You will remember that we prepared a simple presentation as a means to help us prepare us to meet with Him and to receive His leading through the day: See Deo Gratis – ‘Thanks be to God’
+It is so precious to start each day with as enthusiastic a ‘Deo Gratias’ as we can manage in our sleepy state, consciously greeting the Lord and devoting th eday to Him.
+If you have not listened to it recently, we prepared this presentation to help us prepare to meet with Him and to receive His leading through the day: See Deo Gratis – ‘Thanks be to God’

-That works well for the mornings and I have grown used to greeting the Lord by saying effectively, ‘Come Holy Spirit – direct every part of my life this day in every way.’
-More recently I had started to feel the need for something equivalent at the end of the day to round things off and to prepare for the night ahead.
+It works well to greet the Lord every morning and to say, ‘Come Lord, by Your Spirit direct every part of my life this day!’
+It is good to pray something equivalent at the end of the day to round things off, and to prepare for the night ahead.
+As a friend in Malvern prays:

 Bless my body to rest and heal, this night, Lord Jesus